Orange-OpenSource/hurl-dev/sites/hurl.dev/_docs/asserting-response.md

 [Asserts]
 header "Location" contains "www.example.net"
 ```
+{% endraw %}

 ### Cookie assert

 Check value or attributes of a [`Set-Cookie`] response header.
 Cookie assert
 consists of the keyword `cookie`, followed by the cookie name (and optionally a
 cookie attribute), a predicate function and value.

 Cookie attributes value can be checked by using the following format:
 `<cookie-name>[cookie-attribute]`.
 The following attributes are supported: `Value`,
 `Expires`, `Max-Age`, `Domain`, `Path`, `Secure`, `HttpOnly` and `SameSite`.

+{% raw %}
 ```hurl
 GET http://localhost:8000/cookies/set